Epithelioid Mesothelioma

 If you or someone you love is a U.S. veteran fighting mesothelioma, know you’re not alone and that we may be able to help you.

-The Mesothelioma Veterans Center will walk with you through your diagnosis and assist you in any way we can.
+The Mesothelioma Veterans Center will walk with you through your diagnosis and assist in any way we can.

 3. Find treatments: Work with our caring and dedicated nurses to find the best doctors and treatments for your case.